KSundstrom/j-koala/README.md

 > It’s kind of a lottery!

-Koala *(Kind-of-a-Lottery App)* är ett verktyg för Akademiska Sångföreningens tentamina för Lilla sångarmärket. _JKoala_, tidigare kallad _Koala²_, är den ursprungliga lokala Java-appen skriven av Kasper Sundström, sedermera ersatt av [KoalaOnline](https://github.com/KSundstrom/koala-online), likaså skriven av Kasper Sundström.
+Koala (_Kind-of-a-Lottery App_) is a tool for the Academic Male Voice Choir of Helsinki’s LSM (_Lilla Sångarmärket_) exams. _JKoala_, previously known as _Koala²_, is the original local Java application developed by Kasper Sundström, later superseded by [KoalaOnline](https://github.com/KSundstrom/koala-online), also developed by Kasper Sundström.

-## Upphovsman
+## Author

 **[Kasper Sundström](https://twitter.com/ksundstrom)**

-## Tack
+## Thanks

-Tack till **[Akademiska Sångföreningen](https://twitter.com/akademen)**, som är den tänkta användaren.
+* To **[The Academic Male Voice Choir of Helsinki](https://twitter.com/akademen)**, which is the intended user.

-## Standarder och komponenter
+## Standards and compoments

-JKoala är skriven i Java.
+JKoala is written in Java.

-## Krav
+## Requirements

-JKoala är avsedd att kompileras till en körbar JAR och behöver en JRE för att fungera.
+JKoala is to be compiled into a runnable JAR and needs a JRE to run.

 ## Copyright